cph/desktop-procedures/developing_features/task_slicing.md

 #### Tools Used

  - [Project Roadmaps](https://houst.in/roadmaps) (Houston)
- - Todoist
+ - A todo app

 #### Procedures

- - Create projects in Todoist that correspond to milestones in the Roadmap
+ - Create a project in your todo app that corresponds to a milestone in the Roadmap
- - Link Todoist Projects to Roadmap Milestones so that the Roadmap can show progress
- - Slice Milestones into smaller tasks.
+ - Slice Milestones into smaller tasks in the todo app project.
 As a rule of thumb, **tasks should take four hours or less to complete**.

 #### Related Topics